Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

     code: en-us
 ```

-This default sub-resource tells that each individual fields of the object are now describe using the referenced language code.
+This default sub-resource indicates that each individual field of the object is now using the referenced language code.

 Available supported language codes are: